kipngenohaaron/FlatironBank/README.md

 ## Project Description

-Bank of Flatiron is a React application that allows users to manage and view their recent bank transactions.
+Flatiron Bank is a React application that allows users to manage and view their recent bank transactions.
 The app fetches transaction data from a local JSON server and displays it in a table.
 Users can also add new transactions through a form and filter transactions based on their description using a search bar.

 ## Table of Contents